drand/drand/docs/SECURITY.md

 signatures, which offers other strong properties - [paper](https://pdfs.semanticscholar.org/642b/d1bbc86c7750cef9fa770e9e4ba86bd49eb9.pdf).
 In particular, the paper mentions discrete log based systems.
-However, it is not yet strictly proven that system using computation co-CDH assumptions as required for threshold BLS signatures are secure in the model of Gennaro.
+However, it is not yet strictly proven that systems using computational Diffie–Hellman assumptions as required for threshold BLS signatures are secure in the model of Gennaro.
 However, it is believed that this assumptions holds in this context as well and is being worked on.
-Note that using threshold BLS signatures as a source of randomness _is_ formally proven secured in this [paper](https://eprint.iacr.org/2020/096.pdf) from Galindo et al.
+Note that using threshold BLS signatures as a source of randomness _is_ formally proven secure in this [paper](https://eprint.iacr.org/2020/096.pdf) from Galindo et al.

 ### Randomness generation model